bad-ch/BMapr-public/README.md

 # Run as IIS website

-Create a new website in the IIS, which points to the root folder => use the following endpoints, please change the port according your configuration.
+Create a new website in IIS, which points to the root folder => use the following endpoints, please change the port according your configuration.

 # Configuration BMapr
 * Possibility to change configurations in appsettings.json